SnowyMouse/invader/README.md

                                vehicle-engine, weapon-charge, weapon-empty,
                                weapon-fire, weapon-idle, weapon-overheat,
                                weapon-ready, weapon-reload
-  -C --channel-count           Set the channel count.
+  -C --channel-count <#>       Set the channel count.
 Can be: mono, stereo.
 By
                                default, this is determined based on the input audio.
   -d --data <dir>              Use the specified data directory.
+  -f --flac-level <lvl>        Set the FLAC compression level.
+This can be
+                               between 0 and 8, with higher levels taking longer but offering slightly better ratios.
+                               Default: 5
-  -F --format                  Set the format.
+  -F --format <fmt>            Set the format.
 Can be: 16-bit-pcm, ogg-vorbis,
                                xbox-adpcm.
 Default (new tag): 16-bit-pcm -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
   -P --fs-path                 Use a filesystem path for the data.
-  -q --vorbis-quality          Set the Vorbis quality.
+  -q --vorbis-quality <qlty>   Set the Vorbis quality.
 This can be between -0.1
                                and 1.0.
 Default: 1.0
-  -r --sample-rate             Set the sample rate in Hz.
+  -r --sample-rate <Hz>        Set the sample rate in Hz.
 Halo supports 22050
                                and 44100.
 By default, this is determined based on the input audio.
   -s --split                   Split permutations into 227.5 KiB chunks.
+This
+                               is necessary for longer sounds (e.g. music) when being played in the original Halo engine.
   -S --no-split                Do not split permutations.
   -t --tags <dir>              Use the specified tags directory.
 Use multiple
                                times to add more directories, ordered by